borisbaldassari/my-ggi-board/README.md

 git remote add my-ggi git@gitlab.com:bbaldassari/my-ggi.git
 ```

 3. Create an access token (Project settings > Access Tokens) with the `api` privilege and with role `Maintainer`.
-Remember it, you will never see it see it again.
+Remember it, you will never see it again.
   - In case the instance admin has disabled the _project_ access token, you can use an _account_ access token, although we recommend creating a dedicated account for security purposes in that case.
 Go to Preferences > Access Tokens and create the token from there.

 4. Edit the file in `conf/ggi_deployment.json`, and set the variables `gitlab_url` and `gitlab_project`.